Copyright 2010-2013, Christian Wilson. All Rights Reserved.

 Christian Wilson - Organist

-Praised for his 'wonderful technique…with clear-sighted intelligence' (Journal of the British Music Society) and 'incredibly imaginative accompaniment,' (BBC Radio 3) Christian Wilson has been hailed one of the leading organists and accompanists of his generation.
-He has performed as a soloist throughout Europe, USA and Australia and has appeared regularly on BBC radio and other European stations.
+Christian Wilson’s virtuoso performances mark him as one of the most unusual and exciting organists of his generation.
+He has performed as a soloist throughout Europe, the USA and Australia and appears regularly on BBC radio and other European stations.

-In 2006 Christian was awarded the Nicholas Danby Scholarship and a Wingate Scholarship for study abroad and completed the two-year solo postgraduate course at the Hochschule für Musik in Stuttgart in 2008 where he studied with Jon Laukvik and Ludger Lohmann and was awarded the highest possible results.
-Since this time he has pursued a freelance career at the organ, piano and harpsichord.
+In 2006 Christian was awarded the Nicholas Danby Scholarship and a Wingate Scholarship for study abroad and completed the two-year solo postgraduate course at the Hochschule für Musik in Stuttgart in 2008 where he studied with Jon Laukvik and Ludger Lohmann gaining the highest results.